 Beginning Saturday, August 1, we’re opening up our grounds and Sound Art for you to explore and enjoy on select days this summer!
 Grounds passes will be available to reserve for three-hour time slots.
 Learn More

-Praised by The New York Times for its “deep reserves of virtuosity and irrepressible dramatic instinct,” the Calidore String Quartet, alumni of Caramoor’s Ernst Stiefel String Quartet-in-Residence program, performs a program of chamber works by Bach and Beethoven alongside a new composition by contemporary Anna Clyne.
+Praised by The New York Times for its “deep reserves of virtuosity and irrepressible dramatic instinct,” the Calidore String Quartet, alumni of Caramoor’s Ernst Stiefel String Quartet-in-Residence program, performs a program of chamber works by Beethoven alongside a new composition by contemporary Anna Clyne.
 Join this award-winning ensemble as they celebrate both their 10th anniversary and the 250th anniversary of Beethoven’s birth during the 2019–20 season.

 Jeffrey Myers, violin

 Anna ClyneBreathing Statues (New York Premiere) — Break — Beethoven Quartet in B-flat Major, Op.
 130 Beethoven Große Fuge in B-flat Major, Op.
 133